 History of SAP

 The company was founded in 1972 and is now a market and technology leader in client/server enterprise resource planning software.
 They provide a set of comprehensive solutions for companies of all sizes and all industry sectors.
-At the present time, SAP is now the third largest software supplier in the world and delivers scalable solutions that enable its customers to implement industry best practices.
+At present SAP is now the third-largest software supplier in the world and delivers scalable solutions that enable its customers to implement industry best practices.
 The company's emphasis is constantly developing new products that allow their customers to respond to dynamic market conditions and help them maintain a competitive advantage.

 In 1979, SAP released its mainframe product called R/2.
 SAP dominated the German market, and in the 1980s SAP developed a broader market in the rest of Europe.
 In 1992, SAP developed the client/server application we all know now as R/3.
 This allowed SAP to bring the software to the U.S. market and within a few years, SAP became the gold standard for ERP software.

 Integrating Business Components

 When businesses chose SAP as their enterprise application software, they identified the integration of the business components as a key advantage.
 Many other software companies used a best-of-breed approach and developed highly complex interfaces to integrate the separate software packages.
 Supporting and maintaining just one system rather than several systems with different hardware platforms has yielded a significant cost saving for companies.